is-leeroy-jenkins/Gooey/README.md

 # Themes

 Tired of the default grey GUIs?
-Gooey makes it trivial for your window to look nice by making a single call to the `theme` function.
+Gooey makes it trivial for your window to look nice by making a single call to the `theme` f unction.
 There are over 150 different color themes available for you to choose:
 <p align="center">
 <a href=""><img src="https://github.com/is-leeroy-jenkins/Gooey/blob/main/images/for_readme/ThemePreview.jpg"  alt="img" width="900px"></a>